 Tufts Campaign School

-Want to work on a political campaign?
+Want to work on a political or advocacy campaign?
 Run for office some day?
 Or better understand the campaign process?

 Join the Tufts Campaign School!

-The Tufts Campaign School offers a unique opportunity to learn how campaigns work, to hear directly from industry experts, to see candidates and media outlets in New Hampshire, and to do it all during a presidential election cycle.
-Through faculty-led sessions, visits from guest speakers, and skill-building workshops, students will explore many aspects of today's campaigns: data analysis and polling, fieldwork, and communications.
-Offered via the Tisch College of Civic Life, this experience will also include a day-long trip to New Hampshire to visit presidential campaigns and/or media events ahead of the February 11, 2020 New Hampshire primary.
-Guest speakers will include experienced campaign leaders and reporters, as well as former candidates and recent Tufts alumni working on campaigns.
+The Tufts Campaign School—offered virtually in January 2022—provides a unique opportunity to learn how campaigns work, to hear directly from industry experts, and to explore future careers in the exciting world of political and advocacy campaigns.
+Through faculty-led sessions, visits from guest speakers, and skill-building activities, students will explore many aspects of a modern campaign, including: data analysis and polling, fieldwork and voter outreach, communications and messaging, and campaign strategy.
+Offered via the Tisch College of Civic Life, this experience will be entirely virtual for undergraduate college students from across the country.
+Guest speakers will include experienced campaign leaders and media professionals, as well as former candidates and Tufts alumni working on campaigns.
 Students will produce a digital portfolio of work during this non-credit program.

 Topics will include: